 I work with diabetic patients on a regular basis and what a coincidence, the medical abbreviation of diabetes mellitus is DM 1 or DM 2 - the same as myotonic dystrophy.

 From Diagnosis to Real Life

 When my husband was finally diagnosed with DM 2, I started searching for information about this disease.
 The 1st website I found was a Polish blog run by Lukasz Sznajder, M.D., Ph.D., a biologist from Poznań.
-He is currently conducting research in the USA after receiving a fellowship grant for 2016/2017 from the Wyck Foundation in partnership with the Myotonic Dystrophy Foundation.
+He is currently conducting research in the USA after receiving a fellowship grant for 2016/2017 from Myotonic.
 When he started his Polish blog he was working in Poland and this blog was my first source of knowledge on DM.
-The second website was the one run by Myotonic Dystrophy Foundation.
+The second website was the one run by Myotonic.
 My English learned at school is fluent enough to read and understand all the articles posted there.
 I found them really interesting and the movie "Heroes" was truly touching for me.

 A patient diagnosed with DM requires constant and comprehensive care including regular, specialized supervision of a neurologist, cardiologist, endocrinologist, and physiotherapist to name a few.
 In my country, DM patients do not have access to this type of assistance, and this is also true of patients with other types of muscular dystrophy.
 Honestly, there are very few available doctors in Poland involved in such care to help people like my husband.
 The Polish healthcare system is not prepared to deal with these kinds of cases.